 Lightner Museum

-This gilded age museum is very pretty but also very self-serve.
+This Gilded Age museum is very pretty but also very self-serve.
 You pretty much grab a ticket ($15) and mosey around.
-If you want a richer experience you can also book an upstairs downstairs tour, which frankly if you’re going to make the effort to fit this museum in your trip you might as well!
+If you want a richer experience you can also book an upstairs-downstairs tour, which frankly if you’re going to make the effort to fit this museum into your trip you might as well!

 St. Augustine Places to Eat

 We only stayed a weekend, so can’t comment on all the food so check out the OpenTable top ten for more options.
-Frankly this wasn’t a premier foodie city for us.
-We weren’t blown away by any of the dining options, so if you have suggestions on absolute must try places, add em in the comments.
+Frankly, this wasn’t a premier foodie city for us.
+We weren’t blown away by any of the dining options, so if you have suggestions on absolute must-try places, add them in the comments.

 The Columbia